rbb/TeenyRogue/README.md

       - should not continue to take damage, until they re-animate
       * Allow player to walk over zombie monsters (ie skeletons)
       - Allow other (living) monsters to walk over zombie monsters (ie skeletons)
-      - When player or another monster is on top of a zombie, it should not resurect
+      * When player or another monster is on top of a zombie, it should not resurect
-   - Fix monsters going into walls (only at edges)????
-   - Prevent monsters from being on ladder
    - Fix `GameMap.is_valid()` for a diagnal is the only exit from a tile
    - Fix `GameMap.is_valid()` if monsters can't be reached without crossing ladder
-   - Fix wrong sprite shown when throwing daggers (maybe other things too?)

 - Misc
    - Refactor, so that there is some sort of world state variable that can be passed around, instead of putting a bunch of stuff in the 'player' variable